mherreshoff/youtube_to_essay/README.md

 With that out of the way, install Python 3 if you don't already have it.
 See [this page](https://realpython.com/installing-python/) if you need instructions.

-Then you call install the Python libraries the script depends on by running the terminal command: `pip3 install beautifulsoup4 click openai requests youtube-transcript-api`.
+Then you call install the Python libraries the script depends on by running the terminal command: `pip3 install -r requirements.txt`.

 ## Running
 To run the script just run `python3 youtube_to_essay.py $VIDEO $OUTPUT_FILE` where `$VIDEO` is the URL or just the YouTube Video ID (the sequence of letters after `?v=` in the YouTube video URL) you want an essay style transcript for, and `$OUTPUT_FILE` is the name of the file the script will put the essay in.